ammeLacy/nc-news/README.md

 ## Installation
 #### Git
  1. On GitHub if you require your own repository set that up before cloning the repository
  2. Clone the repo from https://github.com/ammeLacy/nc-news and then (if requiring your own repository *git remote remove origin* then **<YOUR-GITHUB_URL>**) git remote add origin
   #### Dependencies
-  3. The project provides the following dependencies
+ 3. Use *``npm i``* to install the project dependencies
-      - express : 4.17.1
-	 - knex: 0.19.0
-	 - pg 7.11.0
-*`` run npm install``*
  #### Configuration
  4. While the dependencies are installing open the .gitignore  file and add the following *knexfile.js*
  5. Create the knexfile.js in the root directory and add the following

 ```